Exceptional books on business communication by Ed Barks

 When is the last time an author appeared as a guest at your book club?
 Here’s your chance.

 If your reading group focuses on business books, we have a deal for you.
 Invite author Ed Barks for a conversation with your group’s members when you read any of his books:

 - Reporters Don’t Hate You: 100+ Amazing Media Relations Strategies

 - A+ Strategies for C-Suite Communications: Turning Today’s Leaders into Tomorrow’s Influencers

-Has your business book club or reading group fallen by the wayside since you can’t gather in person due to the coronavirus crisis?
-Here’s a way to keep your group together.
+Has your business book club or reading group shifted to remote meetings as a result of the pandemic?
+Here’s a way to keep your group thriving.